-Low from Wanderlust + Co. continues: “Drawing inspiration from sleek futurist lines and graphic shapes, statement earrings are a key focus for Spring/Summer ‘17.
+Low from Wanderlust + Co. elaborates on the statement items currently punctuating on-trend looks: “Drawing inspiration from sleek futurist lines and graphic shapes, statement earrings are a key focus for Spring/Summer ‘17.
 Shoulder-skimming earrings are back, using a contrast of sleek metals in combination with delicate metal-dipped feather accents such as our Take Flight Earrings [pictured here], and they complement off-shoulder and cold shoulder trends that are going strong in apparel.”

 Michelle Orman, President of Last Word Communications (a full-service communications firm specializing in the fine jewelry and luxury markets), gave us the lowdown on this year’s statement jewelry trends.

-“Earring jackets, which were very popular in designer fine jewellery a couple of years ago, have started to be seen in more accessibly-priced pieces, making them that much more ubiquitous!
-Stacks and stacks of rings, and just an abundance of jewelry in general — whether wrist stacks, layered necklaces, or multiple ear adornments such as pierced ears combined with ear cuffs (such as those spotted on Solange) — also continue to be hot.
+“Earring jackets, which were very popular in designer fine jewelry a couple of years ago, have started to be seen in more accessibly-priced pieces, making them that much more ubiquitous!
+Stacks and stacks of rings, and just an abundance of jewelry in general — whether wrist stacks, layered necklaces, or multiple ear adornments such as pierced ears combined with ear cuffs — also continue to be hot.
 For the first time in a long time, neither warm nor cool metals are all the rage, we’re seeing an almost equal amount of both, often mixed together.”

 “There will always be jewelry-wearers who only do dainty, but chunky and bold has come back from the ’70s in the form of gem-set bakelite bangles à la Mark Davis, and chunky gold rings and bracelets as in Lola Fenhirst‘s ‘Sybil’ collection.
 How to wear these?
 Don’t skimp!
 Stack and layer to your heart’s content.”
-In short: more is more.
+As we said earlier, more is more.

 According to Wilkes, color is key.

 Orman agrees about the importance of color as an important trend: “Color is always hot hot hot!
-Since color is so personal to the wearer, and since color can never really go out of style, it’s hard to say what’s trending and what’s not, however, opals, saturated blue stones like sapphire and emerald, and other less saturated shades of green seem to be all the rage right now.
+Since color can never really go out of style, it’s hard to say what’s trending and what’s not, however, opals, saturated blue stones like sapphire and emerald, and other less saturated shades of green seem to be all the rage right now.
 Additionally, we’re starting to see an increased variety of pearls being used in interesting ways and, when designers can find them, Mexican fire opal is a stone that lights a lot of people’s fire!”

 Bringing It All Together: Merchandising Tips